EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 What can we pass to the `shareVia` function?
 * iOS: You are limited to 'com.apple.social.[facebook | twitter | sinaweibo | tencentweibo]'
 * Android: Anything that would otherwise appear in the sharing dialoge (in case the `share` function was used.
 Pass a (part of the) packagename of the app you want to share to.
-The `shareViaFacebook` function for instance uses 'facebook' as the packagename fragment.
-Things like `weibo` and `pinterest` should work just fine.
+The `shareViaFacebook` function for instance uses `com.facebook.katana` as the packagename fragment.
+Things like `weibo`, `pinterest` and `com.google.android.apps.plus` (Google+) should work just fine.

 You can even test if a sharing option is available with `canShareVia`!
 You'll need to pass everything you want to share, because (at least on Android) some apps may only become available when an image is added.